Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Benji Fritzenschaft, a talent buyer at DreamHaus (DE)

 The latest industry news to your inbox.

-Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Stella Scocco, club and entertainment manager of Södra Teatern (SE)
+Continuing a series of interviews with the 2022 New Bosses, IQ speaks to Clara Cullen, venue support manager at Music Venue Trust (UK)

 The 15th edition of IQ Magazine’s New Bosses was published in IQ 114 this month, revealing 20 of the most promising 30-and-unders in the international live music business.